 My general personal preference for guitars that are played regularly, are the light gauge D'Addario EJ41 Phosphor Bronze series strings.
 Nice and bright but can also deliver a rich tone.
 They do oxidise fairly quickly, but I'm prepared to put up with some dark smudges on my finger tips to get the sound that I want.

 However, for instruments that are played less often, particularly 12 stringed guitars there is are coated 'long life' strings available that are made specifically to NOT oxidise.
 Well not as quickly anyway.
-Thereby also keeping their tone a little better for longer, at generally double the cost of standard sets.
+Thereby also keeping their tone a little better, for longer.
+This comes, of course, at generally double the cost of standard string sets.
 I have used both the plain D'Addario and treated Cleartone (still) on the FG410-12A and both have performed admirably.

 Value for Money

 The Yamaha FG410-12A was good value for money in it's day.
 You could pay a lot more for major brand acoustic 12 string guitars that didn't play nearly as well as this one.

 The problem with finding a used one in good condition, is that they were not a top of the range guitar.
 Many Yamaha FG410-12A's probably spent most (if not all) of thier existance outside of a guitar case (you know, as campfire guitars ;-) and will no doubt have the scars to go with (just like the one I have).
 If nothing else this does atest to the durability of these instruments and if you don't mind the rough cosmetics, that will almost certainly make for a cheaper purchase price.